rodriados/rodriados/notes/README.en-US.md

 momentary personal opinions.
 Be warned that absolutely nothing here represents anyone or anything other than my own self at a given context or point of my life.

-As a perfectionist, I know I will certainly not keep up with the promisse of unedited and unfiltered logs of my own mind.
+As a perfectionist, I know I will certainly not keep up with the promise of unedited and unfiltered logs of my own mind.
 I may strongly try not to, but a complete refactoring of these files is foreseeable and even *highly* likely.
 The very existence of these logs is not guaranteed for long.

-Finally, pardon me for eventual spelling and grammar errors.
+Finally, I apologize for eventual spelling and grammar errors.

 [2021](2021)